UBC-MDS/autopredictor/README.md

 git clone https://github.com/UBC-MDS/autopredictor.git
 ```

-2. Install poetry in your base environment through this [instruction](https://python-poetry.org/docs/#installation).
+2. Install poetry in your base environment by following these [instructions](https://python-poetry.org/docs/#installation).

 3. Run the following commands from the root directory of this project to create a virtual environment for this package and install autopredictor through poetry:
 ```bash